top of page

 Zero Trust (ZT) Maturity Model version 2.0

 In May 2021, the Biden Administration released US Executive Order 14028 on “Improving the Nation’s Cybersecurity” directing agencies to move towards and implement and Zero Trust Network Architecture.
 To assist agencies in meeting this requirement, Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) released their Zero Trust (ZT) Maturity model version 2.0 to provide a path to meet principles of Zero Trust outlined in the EO.
 The maturity model describes a 5-pillar approach including Identity, Devices, Networks, Applications and Workloads and Data with Visibility & Analytics, Automation & Orchestration and Governance viewed as the underlying required capabilities under each pillar.
 The Department of Defense (DoD) released their Zero Trust model in 2022 and confirmed this year that they are on track to meet their implementation goal by FY2027.
 Just recently, CISA announced that a Federal Civilian Executing Branch agency had been exploited through an unsupported, end of life software tool so there is significant progress still to be made towards ZTA in the public sector.
-In this example, a tool such as ISEC7 Sphere, our management and monitoring solution, would have been able to alert to the presence of the outdated and vulnerable piece of software on their network, which is a clear deviation from ZTA principles.
+In this example, a tool such as ISEC7 SPHERE, our management and monitoring solution, would have been able to alert to the presence of the outdated and vulnerable piece of software on their network, which is a clear deviation from ZTA principles.
 Moving forward, agencies should continue to implement zero trust principles into their cybersecurity practices.

 The Federal government looks to update Federal Acquisition Regulation with standardized cybersecurity requirements.